Slow Cooker Ikarian Stew is a delicious and hearty mixture of black-eyed peas, vegetables, and spices slowly cooked, and perfect for a chilly day.

 - Rinse peas and discard any stones.
 Place the dried black-eyed peas in a pot and quick soak for 1 hour.
 Drain and rinse the peas before proceeding with the recipe.
 See the notes section for soaking the peas.

 - Place the soaked peas, onion, garlic, fennel, carrots, celery, and tomato in the slow cooker.
-Cover the beans and vegetables with water.
+Cover the beans and vegetables with enough water to cover by 1 to 2 inches.
 Then add the tomato paste, bay leaves, and salt.

 - Ladle the soup into bowls, drizzle with olive oil and serve.